 Then, the sequence of events that took place from here is what kept our baby girl alive.
-From the minute we got to the ER, to the quick acting nurses & Dr’s, to the retrieval team, to the Surgeon who put her on ECMO and to the Paramedics.
+From the minute we got to the ER, to the quick acting nurses and doctors, to the retrieval team, to the Surgeon who put her on ECMO (Extracorporeal membrane oxygenation) and to the Paramedics.
 They all played a part in Aurora’s survival.

 She had to be resuscitated as soon as we got to Prince Charles.
 Thank god we only lived 10 mins away….
 I used to play back that night so many times in my head with the What if’s… but now, I try not to torture myself as we are so very lucky that we still have Aurora here with us today.

 That night is so vivid, yet so clear at the same time!
 I remember so many people in the resus room with her – they kept coming out asking us so many questions trying to piece together what had got us here that night.
 I remember one GP that just kept saying to me your baby girl is very sick, asking me this and asking me that.
 In the end I felt like screaming at her “YOU SHOULD KNOW, YOU SAW HER 2 WEEKS AGO WHILST WE WERE HERE!!”
 No one should ever make a mother feel the way that GP made me feel that night!

 Once they had stabilised Aurora they let us go and see her – she was so tiny laying there on this big bed.
 She didn’t look like my baby girl anymore, she had tubes coming out everywhere.
 I kissed her on her forehead and told her that she had to get through this… She had to keep fighting!
 She’s got big things to do in this world, so don’t give up.
 From that point my Husband and I tried to stay positive…. we didn’t let a negative thought enter our minds and when it did we just reassured ourselves that she was going to be ok, she just had to be.